Hamming space

+In statistics and coding theory, a Hamming space is usually the set of all $2^N$ binary strings of length N, where different binary strings are considered to be adjacent when they differ only in one position.
+The total distance between any two binary strings is then the total number of positions at which the corresponding bits are different, called the Hamming distance.
+Hamming spaces are named after American mathematician Richard Hamming, who introduced the concept in 1950.
+They are used in the theory of coding signals and transmission.

 More generally, a Hamming space can be defined over any alphabet (set) Q as the set of words of a fixed length N with letters from Q. If Q is a finite field, then a Hamming space over Q is an N-dimensional vector space over Q. In the typical, binary case, the field is thus GF(2) (also denoted by Z2).

 In coding theory, if Q has q elements, then any subset C (usually assumed of cardinality at least two) of the N-dimensional Hamming space over Q is called a q-ary code of length N; the elements of C are called codewords.
 In the case where C is a linear subspace of its Hamming space, it is called a linear code.
 A typical example of linear code is the Hamming code.
 Codes defined via a Hamming space necessarily have the same length for every codeword, so they are called block codes when it is necessary to distinguish them from variable-length codes that are defined by unique factorization on a monoid.

 The Hamming distance endows a Hamming space with a metric, which is essential in defining basic notions of coding theory such as error detecting and error correcting codes.

 Hamming spaces over non-field alphabets have also been considered, especially over finite rings (most notably over Z4) giving rise to modules instead of vector spaces and ring-linear codes (identified with submodules) instead of linear codes.
 The typical metric used in this case the Lee distance.
 There exist a Gray isometry between $\mathbb{Z}_2^{2m}$ (i.e. GF(22m)) with the Hamming distance and $\mathbb{Z}_4^m$ (also denoted as GR(4,m)) with the Lee distance.